-A recent Red Cross survey revealed that nearly a quarter of the general public and a third of the online population would use social media to let loved ones know they're safe in an emergency.
+The Red Cross is also taking advantage of social media to get the word out during emergencies.
+A recent survey sponsored by the organization revealed that nearly a quarter of the general public and a third of the online population would use social media to let loved ones know they're safe in an emergency.
 It also found that people use social media during disasters to get updates, seek and give help, and connect to others.

-"Radian6 gives us ways to measure the effectiveness of our community outreach," says Wendy Harman, Director of Social Strategy.
-"It's shortened the time for us to gather and analyze information so we can focus on turning what we learn into actionable strategies."
+"Marketing Cloud gives us ways to measure the effectiveness of our community outreach," says Laura Howe, Vice President of Public Relations.
+"It helps us to gather and analyze information so we can focus on turning what we learn into actionable strategies."